-Table 5(C)(5).
-Burlet establishment requirements.
-Development Category Lot Created Before December 1, Lot Created After Development Category 1985.
-December 1, 1985.
-Establish the buffer based on total Development on a vacant lot square footage of lot coverage Fully establish the buffer outside the buffer Subdivision Fully establish the buffer New lot with an existing Establish the buffer based on total square footage of lot coverage dwelling unit outside the buffer Conversion of a land use on a Eviller establish the buffer parcel or lot to another land use her land use Fully establish the buffer Addition, accessory structure, Establish the buffer based on net square footage increase in lot or redevelopment coverage outside the buffer Establish the buffer based on total square footage of lot coverage Substantial alteration outside the buffer
+Development Category Lot Created Before December 1, 1985.
+Lot Created After December 1, 1985.
+Development on a vacant lot Establish the buffer based on total square footage of lot coverage outside the buffer Fully establish the buffer Subdivision Fully establish the buffer New lot with an existing dwelling unit Establish the buffer based on total square footage of lot coverage the buffer Conversion of a land use on a parcel or lot to another land use Fully establish the buffer Addition, accessory structure, or redevelopment Establish the buffer based on net square footage increase in lot co outside the buffer Substantial alteration Establish the buffer based on total square footage of lot coverage the buffer